Making music is a lifelong journey and a passion that will never die.

 I decided to build a website for my band, which was now called “Radianation” building off of the original alias of “Rad!” from my earlier days on the Amiga.

 By harder, I mean the music.
 I attended my first rave around 1993, but it wasn’t until 1996 that I started performing live at these underground parties.
 I used my Kurzweil and any other gear I had available at the time to trigger sequences in a very improvisational manner.
 These sequences that I wrote would eventually become the foundation for my second album, “Don’t Wake Up From My Dream” aka “LIVE PA”.
 This album featured a live recording of 17 songs I commonly played live between 1996 and 1998.

 Variable is what I decided to call my record label sampler album.
 It was a place to try out new artists and introduce music from various genres to music fans.
 The artists that did well were generally asked to sign for my record label, after which I would help them produce a full-length album, secure distribution, and handle marketing, promotion, and bookings.

 While I released songs on Variable 01, 02, 03, and 04, the record label, promoting events, and building my own Digital Marketing Agency meant there would be a large delay between my second and third albums.

 In 2005 I released my third full-length album titled “Karmony.”
 This album featured more vocals than any of my previous albums.
 Some songs were reworked from previous albums, and new songs were introduced.
 The album truly takes the listener on a journey across multiple genres.
 I wanted these songs to be listenable and danceable alike.

 The future is bright!

 This is officially the longest I’ve gone without producing music.
 In November of 2021, I decided to write music again.
-I plan on releasing my fourth full-length album in 2022.
-What will the next chapter of Radianation entail?
-You’ll have to wait and see.
+I released three singles and a full length album in 2022.